 You can add up to 500 characters in video tags, too.
 To determine the best way to tag your videos, install the Keywords Everywhere extension on Google Chrome to see what tags your competitors use.

 Your video thumbnail needs to be optimized as well.
 We process images much faster than we process text, so your thumbnail probably gives the first impression of your video.
-The thumbnail should be relevant to the topic of the content, and the design should be consistent across all of your videos.
-You can put an abbreviated version of your video title in your thumbnail, too, which reinforces the topic.
+The thumbnail should be relevant to the content topic, and the design should be consistent across all of your videos.
+You can also put an abbreviated version of your video title in your thumbnail, which reinforces the topic.

 Optimizing your YouTube channel for the search function is not a one-time process.
 All search engine algorithms change over time, and it’s easy to become overshadowed by new content.
 To maintain good search rankings, you should continually measure your progress, assess the results, and adjust your content accordingly.

-Fortunately, YouTube provides a number of helpful reports.
+Fortunately, YouTube provides several helpful reports.
 Use your watch time report to discover how many minutes people spend on your video on average.
 If watch-time is low, your video may be appearing for people outside of your target audience, or you may have to change your content to make it more engaging, boosting your audience retention scores.